Quick Decision Guide

 - Use

-parameter - Specify how many total results you want - Results delivered via callbacks - Each page generates a separate callback
+max_resultsparameter - Specify how many total results you want - Results delivered via callbacks - Each page generates a separate callback

 - Progressive delivery - Start receiving data immediately

-has a default value for each action (see API Reference).
+max_results has a default value for each action (see API Reference).

-There’s also a maximum limit you cannot exceed (0 <= x <= max_value
+There’s also a maximum limit you cannot exceed (0 <= x <= max_value).How Async Pagination Works

 - You specify

-in your request - Edges automatically paginates with optimal
+max_results: 100in your request - Edges automatically paginates with optimal

-- You receive multiple callbacks, each with a batch of results
+page_size - You receive multiple callbacks, each with a batch of results

 - Each callback has